-Importantly, the simulated $\epsilon$=2 $k_\textrm{B}T$ NC-NC interaction strength consistent with our experimental data analysis is also consistent with values predicted from previous studies on these NCs\cite{tanner_enhancing_2024} and from simulations \cite{haxton_crystallization_2015} of coarse-grained NCs and explains the stability of this liquid phase: in contrast to other NC systems following a quench out of the colloidal state, \cite{kpoon_gelation_1995,kovalchuk_aggregation_2012} the relatively shallow interaction strengths of the present NCs prevent their arrest in a glassy or gel-like state.
-This stability is crucial for the self-assembly of these NCs into ordered structures for optoelectronic applications. \cite{tanner_enhancing_2024,coropceanu_self-assembly_2022,boles_self-assembly_2016,murray_self-organization_1995,shevchenko_structural_2006,smith_self-assembled_2009,bian_shape-anisotropy_2011,santos_macroscopic_2021} In addition, the values of $D_s^i/D_0$ for the NCs in the colloidal and liquid phases could be used in rate expressions \cite{tanner_enhancing_2024,debenedetti_metastable_1996,nanev_7_2015,uwaha_8_2015} to predict and ultimately control self-assembly kinetics, which is crucial to create defect-free structures.
-Further corroborating the experimental findings with simulations that also incorporate hydrodynamics \cite{brady_stokesian_1988,banchio_accelerated_2003,phung_stokesian_1996,heinen_short-time_2011} and extending the $q$ range over which to compare our system with models for $H^i(q)$ will assist in refining our intuition about the microscopic source of the suppressed diffusivities.
+Importantly, the simulated $\epsilon$=2 $k_\textrm{B}T$ NC-NC interaction strength consistent with our experimental data analysis is also consistent with values predicted from previous studies on these NCs~\cite{tanner_enhancing_2025} and from simulations \cite{haxton_crystallization_2015} of coarse-grained NCs and explains the stability of this liquid phase: in contrast to other NC systems following a quench out of the colloidal state, \cite{kpoon_gelation_1995,kovalchuk_aggregation_2012} the relatively shallow interaction strengths of the present NCs prevent their arrest in a glassy or gel-like state.
+This stability is crucial for the self-assembly of these NCs into ordered structures for optoelectronic applications \cite{tanner_enhancing_2025,coropceanu_self-assembly_2022,boles_self-assembly_2016,murray_self-organization_1995,shevchenko_structural_2006,smith_self-assembled_2009,bian_shape-anisotropy_2011,santos_macroscopic_2021}.
+In addition, the $D_s^i/D_0$ for the NCs in the colloidal and liquid phases could be used in rate expressions \cite{tanner_enhancing_2025,debenedetti_metastable_1996,nanev_7_2015,uwaha_8_2015} to predict and ultimately control self-assembly kinetics, which is crucial to create defect-free structures.
+Further corroborating the experimental findings with hydrodynamics simulations \cite{brady_stokesian_1988,banchio_accelerated_2003,phung_stokesian_1996,heinen_short-time_2011} and extending the $q$ range over which to compare our system with models for $H^i(q)$ will further refine our intuition about the microscopic source of the suppressed diffusivities.